nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Bytes](https://github.com/tokio-rs/bytes) - Utility library for working with bytes.
 - [Internment](https://github.com/droundy/internment) - Interning of data in rust.
 - [merkle-tree-stream](https://github.com/datrs/merkle-tree-stream) - Stream that generates a merkle tree based on the incoming data.
+- [async-graphql](https://github.com/sunli829/async-graphql) - GraphQL server library that fully supports async/await and is easy to use.

 ## Cargo Plugins